 C) Huion H420 USB Graphics Drawing Pad

-They are only around $30 and perfect for somebody testing the illustration waters not quite ready to commit to a high ticket item like an iPad Pro.
+They are only around $30 and perfect for somebody testing the illustration waters and not quite ready to invest in an iPad Pro.

 Step 1.
 Sketch your storyboard as you would have with option 1.

 Step 2.
-Take a picture of it on your iPad/tablet or send to you PC (if using a USB tablet such as the Huion)
+Take a picture of it on your iPad/tablet or send it to your PC (if using a USB tablet such as the Huion)

 Step 4.
 Colour and shade!
 This is where the tablets with screens win over the USB interface.
 The ease of illustrating on Procreate with all the brushes and features makes the process so smooth.

 If you are using the USB interface you will be doing the same thing but via Photoshop.

 Step 5.
 Construct your manuscript in your chosen formatting program.

 Even if you are not confident in your drawing ability, in the next section, I share tips that will help you illustrate your first children's picture book.

 Option 4 - Hiring a professional illustrator

 In this section, you will learn how to get a children's book illustrated.
 It is a simple, easy, and probably more affordable option than you might think!